-The core of EMICC is the yearly EUROCAMPUS, a four-month intensive programme taught by professors from the network universities, in which up to five students from each partner university can take part.
-During this intensive programme, students learn about intercultural communication theories, consider intercultural communication from the perspective of different academic disciplines, and have a chance to acquire advanced intercultural competencies and skills useful in both professional and social life.
+The core of EMICC is the yearly EUROCAMPUS, a four-month intensive programme (September-December) taught by professors from the network universities, in which up to five students from each partner university can take part.
+During this intensive program students will learn about intercultural communication theories, will look at intercultural communication from the perspective of different academic disciplines, and will have a chance to acquire advanced intercultural competencies and skills to use in professional as well as social life.
+Eurocampus offers a total of 30 ECTS credits.
+The curriculum includes courses on various topics relating to intercultural communication and other intercultural issues, such as management, training, and linguistic perspectives.
+Students wishing to participate in the Eurocampus must be degree students at one of the partner universities.
+The Eurocampus students from the partner universities study together under the instruction of visiting professors from the partner institutions.
+After the Eurocampus period, the students return to their home universities and continue their studies there.
+Eurocampus period can be realized as an Erasmus+ exchange.
+All the degree students of the Communication Management MA programme have a possibility to apply for Eurocampus.
 Tallinn University teacher and students can participate in the programme during Erasmus+ exchange.

-In January 2019 the Preparatory Meeting for Eurocampus 2019 took place at Universität Bayreuth (Bayreuth, Germany).
-Professors from the network universities came together to discuss the organizational and didactic/pedagogical matters, as well as the curriculum for the 2019 Bayreuth Eurocampus.
+In January 2022 the Preparatory Meeting for Eurocampus 2022 took place at Universiteit Utrecht (Utrecht, The Netherlands).
+Professors from the network universities came together to discuss the organizational and didactic/pedagogical matters, as well as the curriculum for the 2022 Utrecht Eurocampus.

 aDdressNarva mnt 27, 10120 Tallinn